How to Optimize Emergency Communication in Hospitals

 Good communication can save lives and must be made an integral part of any emergency plan.
-Communication plans must include high-tech and low-tech ways for staff members to signal an emergency, such as internal radio systems or old-school pagers, as well as HIPAA-safe channels for communicating sensitive patient information.
+CMS-compliant emergency response and communication plans must include high-tech and low-tech ways for staff members to signal an emergency, such as internal radio systems or old-school pagers, as well as HIPAA-safe channels for communicating sensitive patient information.
 Mass communication in the healthcare setting is more challenging than in other scenarios, but effective implementation is possible with a multi-faceted approach.

 “In disaster scenarios, the simplest tools can be the most effective.
 Some key tools for us include our local phone lines and our internal radio system [which we use] in conjunction with first responders.”
 Explains Josh Anderson, Manager of Safety, Security, and Emergency Management at Valley View Hospital.
 “However, I think our game changed when we adopted AlertMedia.
 The buy-in from our administration took effect during the COVID pandemic.”